- 12 tablespoons (1 1/2) sticks unsalted butter, very soft

-- Mix soft butter and one cup sugar until well mixed together.
+- Mix soft butter and 1 cup sugar until well mixed together.

-- Sift together flour and baking soda and add in one step to the above.
+- Sift together flour and baking soda.
+In one step, add to the above.
 Mix until just combined.

-- Scoop into 2 teaspoon amounts, roll into a ball and then roll into remaining sugar.
+- Scoop into 2 teaspoon amounts, roll into a ball and then roll in remaining sugar.
 If dough is too soft, place it briefly in a refrigerator or freezer.